sm3131/employee-tracker-refactor/README.md

 6. Once you have node.js installed, make sure you are still in the employee tracker directory in the command line, and then run the following command *npm install* to install the required packages and dependencies to run the application.
 7. Next you will need to either install or make sure you have mysql installed on your machine.
 MySQL will allow you to generate and seed the employee tracker database locally.
 8. To check if you have mysql installed run the command *mysql -v*, this should provide you with the current mysql version you have installed, if you are not provided with the mysql version information then you can follow the installation steps for installing mysql by visiting this website (https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/installing.html).
-9. Once you have installed mysql on your local machine enter into the mysql shell by running the command *mysql -u username -p* (enter your username in pace of username), then you should be prompted to enter your mysql password.
+9. Once you have installed mysql on your local machine enter into the mysql shell by running the command *mysql -u username -p* (enter your username in place of username), then you should be prompted to enter your mysql password.
 10. Once you are in the mysql shell you should see mysql> in the command line where you will enter in your commands.
 11. Then to create the database run *source db/db.sql*, then run *USE company* to use the company database, then run *source db/schema.sql* to create the tables, and lastly run *source db/seeds.sql* to seed the tables with starter data.
-12. After you have node.js and the required npm dependencies installed and you have installed mysql and created the database with seeded tables, you are ready to run the application via node.js using the command line.
+12. After you have node.js and the required npm dependencies installed, and you have installed mysql and created the database with seeded tables, you are ready to run the application via node.js using the command line.

 ## Usage
 To use the employee tracker application complete the following steps: